KNOTS LANDING SEASON 4 (1982-1983)

 Anyway, looks like Rusty and Cricket are doing better than they were last time we saw them, when he tried to run off on her.
 Now they seem to be settled at a nice ranch (it had a funny ranch name, but I’ve forgotten what it was), which is where Lilimae drops Val off (random note: The shot of Lilimae sitting behind the wheel of the car and smiling and being like “Have a great time,” serves as one of her little squares in the opening credits this year, and maybe even in the years to come; I’ll keep my eyes open).
 Val’s spirits are immediately lifted by seeing her old friends and it’s not too long before we dissolve to them sitting in front of a roaring fire, toasting marshmallows and singing like one great big happy family, at least until Gary shows up to take a big dump all over their happy time.

 But wait, what’s going on with Gary this week?
 Let’s just say he’s not doing too good.
-If I had to track his mindset, I’d say his suffering from a desire to have his cake and eat it, too.
+If I had to track his mindset, I’d say he is suffering from a desire to have his cake and eat it, too.
 He wants to have the excitement and the sexiness of an adulterous affair with Abby, but then he wants the comfort and safety and love of his life with Val.
 Now that Val has found out about his shenanigans and run out on him, he is starting to crumble to pieces and act like, well, quite a jerk.
 He’s clearly not the most popular guy on the cul-de-sac right now, with pretty much all the neighbors feeling sympathy for Val and thinking Gary’s the jerk, so basically he only has Abs to talk to, but does he love her?
 I’m not sure yet.
 We have a lot of Gary/Abs years to get through, so I’m gonna be watching carefully and really focusing on their relationship to see if it is based on anything resembling love or it if is always purely fueled by lust and sex.

 Gary gets fired this week, by the way.
 I love the deliberately un-dramatic way this unfolds.
 KL is so good at keeping things grounded and real so much of the time, and this is a good example.
 To set the scene, Gary is being a jerk at Knots Landing Motors and is acting dismissive towards Karen.
 Because of some reason or other (I think Gary took a long lunch or something), he and Karen have a little argument and then Gary is like, “What I do in my personal life is my business; if you wanna fire me, then fire me.”
 He starts to walk off when Karen rather gloriously calls his bluff and just gently shouts after him, “Oh, Gary?
 You’re fired.”
 It’s a lovely little moment because no music plays, it doesn’t get all exciting and over-the-top, it’s just this quiet little scene between two characters being played out very realistically.
 I feel like on the other nighttime soaps, this would be A BIG SCENE.
 Probably the music would get loud and someone’s eyes would get all wide and, “You’re fired,” would be followed by some scary, cryptic line where the other character is like, “Oh, you’re gonna regret this, mark my words,” or something equally corny, but KL deliberately keeps it understated and good on them for that.